 We also asked students in grades 7-11 specific questions about sexting, which will be discussed in more detail in a subsequent report.
-While having a compromising image distributed out of one's control can undoubtedly be devastating, our data suggests that the overlapbetween sexting and online meanness is quite small: only four percent of students in grades 7-11 report that they have forwarded a sext that someone had sent them to someone else.
+While having a compromising image distributed out of one's control can undoubtedly be devastating, our data suggests that the overlap between sexting and online meanness is quite small: only four percent of students in grades 7-11 who have access to cell phones report that they have forwarded a sext that someone had sent them to someone else.
 This suggests that further research into identifying and addressing the risk factors for both sending and forwarding sexts may be more effective than viewing sexting primarily in terms of bullying and relying on criminalization or other punitive methods.